 - Loss of enjoyment of life

-Due to the severity of a T-bone collision and the injuries that often occur, you may be looking at anywhere from hundreds of thousands to even millions of dollars in settlement money.
+Due to the severity of a T-bone collision and the common car accident injuries that often occur, you may be looking at anywhere from hundreds of thousands to even millions of dollars in settlement money.

 Contact the Greenwald Law Firm ASAP

 At the Greenwald Law Firm, we recognize the pain and distress that motor vehicle accidents such as a T-bone accident can impose on you or a loved one.
 We also recognize the need for financial recompense for the resulting losses.
 That’s why you need the help of Shreveport personal injury attorney Joey Greenwald.
 Joey has extensive experience helping clients all across Louisiana with their personal injury cases, including a number of T-bone collisions.
 To schedule a free consultation today, call the Greenwald Law Firm at 318-219-7867.